MariaIzobava/comp0244-go2/README.md

 # Lab 2
 ## Waypoints, Wall Localization, Wall Following

-Afer you have built the environment succeffsully (step 7), now you can easily move the robot with four terminals.
+### Intialise the robot and SLAM
+Firstly, one can start the robot with SLAM in the following way:

 Open the first terminal to load the gazebo environment:
 ```bash